AngryR4v3n/xmpp-chat/README.md

 Computer Networking: Project 2 - XMPP Client
 ======
-**FRAN-CHAT** This CLI Python scriptt is a basic XMPP client it is used to communicate between users to connected to a XMPP server.
+**FRAN-CHAT** This CLI Python script is a basic XMPP client it is used to communicate between users to connected to a XMPP server.

 #### Screenshots
 ![Login view](screenshots/Screenshot_20200924_135632.png)